chadhamre/art/readme.md

 Once the missing functionality called out above with the TODO notes, I'd do the following to tighten up the project:

 - Add JWT for authentication
-- Create Swagger documentation for Endpoint
+- Create Swagger documentation for endpoints
 - Deploy server to Heroku